Seoul and Tokyo’s trade war puts military pact at stake

 THE RISK

-A senior Japanese official close to Prime Minister Shinzo Abe, who spoke on condition of anonymity to discuss a sensitive matter, said Japan could probably live without the agreement because it has been utilized less than expected and that Tokyo can get information from Washington.
+A senior Japanese official close to Prime Minister Shinzo Abe, who spoke on condition of anonymity to discuss a sensitive matter, said Japan could probably live without the agreement because it has been used less than expected, and that Tokyo can get information from Washington.

 There have been 48 exchanges of military intelligence over the three years since the agreement took effect, with each side contributing information 24 times, South Korean lawmaker Ha Tae-kyung said, citing data he obtained from Seoul’s Defense Ministry.
 Ha said 19 of Japan’s cases came in 2017, during a provocative run in North Korean weapons tests.

-Japan says they communicated some 30 times over the past three years, including only once in 2018 when North Korea’s missile threat subsided.
+Japan says they communicated about 30 times over the past three years, including only once in 2018 when North Korea’s missile threat subsided.

 “The South Korea-U.S. alliance will run into trouble,” said Moon Seong Mook, a former South Korean military official and current analyst for Seoul-based Korea Research Institute for National Strategy.
 “A link for security cooperation between Seoul, Washington and Tokyo will be broken.”